 When Kelsey saw Simonetti, he said he’d tried diets all his life.
 She sent him to the program’s nutritionist, who told him a key problem was when he ate.
 “I eat one big meal a day,” Johnny says.
 “For me, that was a huge disaster.”
 Instead, he needed to eat every three hours.

 He started the day with a protein bar, a few hours later some steamed, vegetables, then three hours after that a protein shake, finishing with chicken and vegetables in the evening.

-In the beginning, Simonetti had him focus on healthy eating, although she was also keen he incorporate exercise as soon as his hip pain permitted.
+In the beginning, Simonetti had him focus on healthy eating, although she was also keen that he incorporate exercise as soon as his hip pain permitted.
 While he held to the diet during the week, he’d allow himself to “stray” Sunday mornings: “I like an English muffin right out of the toaster with butter melting on it and a little jelly.”

-What helped was how encouraging his wife, children and family were, including his parents, his brother and his family.
+What helped was how encouraging his wife, children, and family were, including his parents, his brother, and his family.
 “Everyone around me was just being super-supportive.”

 By the six-month mark, he was down 60 pounds and scheduled the hip surgery, which took place in January 2019.
 “After the surgery, I realized how badly I had been suffering.
 It was absolutely incredible the difference.
 My wife and kids had to remind me my hip was only five days old and settle down a bit.”

 By December 2019, he had lost a total of 132 pounds, bringing him down to 286 pounds.
 Losing weight is hard, he acknowledges, “but it is possible.
 I’m in the worst possible career field you can have to try to lose weight as a truck driver and I did it.
 You’ve got to want it.”

 Kelsey said Simonetti and her team, “offered me the tools and the ways to do it.
 Most of the time, you go to the doctor and say, ‘Doctor, fix me.’
 But she gave me the tools to fix myself.”